Micke Grove Zoo

 • Natural Diet: Being granivorous they forage for seed

-• Status In The Wild: Least Concern (Common)
+• Status In The Wild: Common

 Speckled Pigeon Speckled pigeons are housed in two aviaries in Micke Grove Zoo